The four daily NORVIS sessions

 Evening Concerts

 The concerts on Sunday and Monday are produced predominantly by the tutors.
 On Tuesday and Thursday, we encourage Participants to perform.
-On Friday, the NORVIS Baroque Orchestra, Choir and Recorder Ensemble perform works prepared during the week in the Final Concert.
+On Friday, the Orchestra, Choir and Recorder Ensemble perform works prepared during the week in the Final Concert.

 A more informal performance opportunity is provided in Lunchtime Proms which are organised according to demand during the NORVIS week.